 That is a good starting point to approach the topic.
 We well now talk in detail about each tense.

 The Spanish Preterite is main tense to talk about actions and events.
-It used to describe completed actions and events that HAPPENED in the past.
+It used to talk about completed actions and events that HAPPENED in the past.

-– Individual actions or events, that happened once or a stated number of times (the duration of the actions doesn’t really matter):
+– Past actions or events which happened once or a stated number of times (the duration of the actions doesn’t matter):